microsoft/pai/docs/user/troubleshooting_job.md

 Job failures can be caused by many reasons.
 In general, it can be categorized to two types due to it happens in different phases.

 1. **Failures before running**, for example requested resources exceeded capacity.
 If a job requests resources over what the cluster can provide, the job fails soon.
-For example, if the servers has only 24 cores of CPU, but user requests 48 cores in a job configuration, it causes job failure.
+For example, if the servers have only 24 cores of CPU, but user requests 48 cores in a job configuration, it causes job failure.

    For this kind of system failures, the error type is *System Error*.